ognistik/macrowhisper/src/CODEBASE_MAP.md

 **Macrowhisper** is a sophisticated automation helper application designed to work seamlessly with **Superwhisper**, a dictation application.
 It functions as a file watcher and automation engine that monitors transcribed results from Superwhisper (stored in `meta.json` files) and executes various automated actions based on configurable rules and intelligent triggers.

+> **Note**: This codebase map reflects the current state as of version 1.1.0, with all line counts and feature descriptions updated to match the actual implementation.

 ### Core Functionality
 - **File Watching**: Monitors Superwhisper's recordings folder for new transcriptions
 - **Intelligent Action Execution**: Supports multiple action types including text insertion, URL opening, shell scripts, AppleScript execution, and keyboard shortcuts